Bulldog Tattoo Designs, Meanings, and Ideas

 "Bulldog" is a verb that means to wrestle and hold something to the ground.
-The word "bull" was used to describe this breed because originally, it was used in the sport of bull-baiting, a gambling game.
+The word "bull" was used to describe this breed because it was originally used in the sport of bull-baiting, a gambling game.
 Dogs with powerful, stocky bodies and huge heads and jaws did well at this "sport."
 They would sic many of these dogs onto a tethered bull in a ring.
-The one that pinned the bull to the ground, won.
+The one that pinned the bull to the ground won.

 Bulldog Tattoo Design Ideas

 - You could go for the look of the English bulldog or perhaps you like the look of the French or Continental one.
 Make sure you know the difference before you get inked.

 - You might choose a realistic version or a cartoon style.

 - Bulldog tattoos often portray the dog looking tough, without fear.